-CEO Chris Swartley leads Progression Energy’s commitment to developing renewable energy in a way that respects cultures, protects the environment and delivers economic benefit for communities around the globe.
+CEO Chris Swartley leads Progression Energy’s commitment to developing renewable energy in a way that respects cultures, protects the environment, and delivers economic benefit to stakeholders, investors and industry partners.

 Chris believes in putting relationships first.
 His philosophy is that building trust and understanding before embarking on a project ensures a more successful outcome.

-Chris has nearly 20 years of experience developing renewable energy projects, including wind and solar PV.
-From financing, siting, land acquisition, permitting and partnerships to government grants, environmental impact statements (EIS), power purchase agreements (PPA) and the management of world-class development teams, Chris’ expertise is both broad and deep.
-He is an innovative and visionary thinker who always seeks the win-win outcome and the establishment of strong relationships amid complex circumstances and diverse stakeholders.
+Chris has nearly 20 years of experience developing renewable energy projects, including terrestrial and offshore wind, and solar.
+From development, financing, and acquisitions to management of world-class development teams, Chris’ expertise is both broad and deep.
+He is an innovative and visionary thinker who always seeks the win-win outcome and the establishment of strong relationships amid complex circumstances and diverse stakeholder interests.

-Prior to founding Progression Energy, Chris led large-scale renewable energy strategies in the U.S. and other countries.
-He was part of the executive team at First Wind, which grew from a $5 million company to a $2.4 billion company — and from a staff of five to more than two hundred employees — in just five years.
+Prior to founding Progression Energy, Chris led large-scale renewable energy strategies in the U.S. and globally.
+He was part of the founding executive team at First Wind, which grew the company from $5 million to $2.4 billion, and from a staff of five to more than two hundred employees.
 First Wind became the most successful renewable energy independent power producer (IPP) in Hawai‘i.
 During Chris’ tenure, he oversaw more than 900MWs of projects including the 125MW $250 million Cohocton (New York) Wind Power Project, which at the time was the second largest wind power plant on the East Coast.
-As part of the executive team at Apex Clean Energy, Chris initiated and grew the company’s New England, New York and Hawaii markets, including the development of a 400MW first-of-its-kind project in Hawaii.
+As part of the executive team at Apex Clean Energy, Chris initiated and grew the company’s New England, New York and Hawaii markets.

 Born and raised in Philadelphia, Chris now resides in Maine with his family.
-Chris is personally passionate about protecting the planet as a lifelong sailor and nature enthusiast.
+Chris is passionate about protecting the planet as a lifelong sailor and outdoorsperson.
 He holds degrees from Harvard University and the University of Rochester, and also studied at Georgetown University’s School for Foreign Service.

 Chief Development Officer